AndyShiue/Ende-readme/README.md

 `(T)` and `[(T)]` mean `(_ : T)` and `[(_ : T)]`, respectively, but `[T]` and `([T])` mean `[T : _]` and `([T : _])`, respectively.
-Types of arguments in the `const` mode and the pi one can be inferred.
+Types of arguments in the `const` modes and the pi ones can be inferred.
-Usually arguments in normal mode or pi mode are supplied at runtime, but not arguments in `const` or instance modes.
+Usually arguments in the normal mode or pi mode are supplied at runtime, but not arguments in the `const` or the instance modes.
 Arguments in `const` or instance modes are curryable because they have nothing to do with the runtime.
 Arguments in normal mode cannot be inferred and cannot be dependent on obviously.
-Arguments in an argument list can only be dependent on arguments in previous argument lists.
+Arguments in all argument lists can only be dependent on arguments in previous argument lists.
 The last argument in a list of arguments in pi mode can also be spreaded.

 Existential types as an example of pi-types: